talister/photometrypipeline/doc/supported.rst

 ``-keep_wcs`` option.

 It is recommended to stitch images from cameras with multiple amplifiers together using the correct orientations.
+Furthermore, it is recommended to flatten FITS files with multiple headers by simply combining the individual headers under a single extension.

 If you would like to use the pipeline for other observatories, please contact me.